Muokakenya22/simple_shell/README.md

 ^-^
 ```

-If a command line argument is invoked, **sodash** will take that first argument as a file from which to read commands.
+If a command line argument is invoked, **program** will take that first argument as a file from which to read commands.

 Example:
 ```